 Club E-Mail: firstname.lastname@example.org

-The club integrates the best of all these branches to produce highly innovative engineering events and ideas like robotic piano player, gesture controlled robotic arm, autotronics, 3-D LED patterns, holographs and so much more.
+The club integrates the best of all these branches to produce highly innovative engineering events and ideas like a robotic piano player, a gesture controlled robotic arm, autotronics, 3-D LED patterns, holographs and much more.

 Bio-Medical Engineering Society of India (BMSCI)